Credit card product change: What is it, and is it worth it?

 -

-A product change doesn’t involve a hard inquiry, opening a new account or closing a current one.
+A product change doesn’t typically involve opening a new account or closing a current one.

 -

-Unlike new applications, product changes may not be eligible for bonuses or introductory annual percentage rate (APR) offers.
+Unlike new applications, product changes may not be eligible for bonuses or promotional annual percentage rate (APR) offers.

 What is a credit card product change?

-Credit card product change refers to switching from one credit card to another from the same issuer.
-A product change doesn’t require you to close your current account or open a new one.
-The existing credit line is simply transferred to the new card.
+Credit card product change refers to switching from one credit card to another from the same credit card issuer.
+A product change doesn’t typically involve closing a current account or opening a new one.
+Instead, the existing credit line is simply transferred to the new card.
 And because it doesn’t involve opening a new credit card account, a product change typically doesn’t involve a hard inquiry.

 Product changes may sometimes be referred to as credit card upgrades or downgrades.
 But these terms can be misleading.
 Say you swap your current card for one with fewer rewards.
 That may be referred to as a downgrade.
 But if that card has a lower annual fee or better suits your needs and spending habits, it might be an upgrade for you.